 There is a possibility that you may be convinced that testing is mandatory for your mobile apps.
+Before, all the costs for the application must be accurately calculated, this article here will tell you how to do this.
 But while devising a testing strategy there are a few points to consider.

 There is a need to determine the devices which the target audience would be using.
 Then prepare to get a testing done on all of them in your app.
 Make sure that you are choosing the devices with various screen resolutions, battery capacity, connectivity types and operating systems.

 Physical devices vs. emulators vs. Stimulators